Do Golden Retrievers need grooming?

 Is it OK to cut a Golden Retriever’s hair?

-It’s a question that you may have wondered yourself, perhaps during a grooming session while you run out of ideas on how to get through the knots and mats.
-Many breeders advise against it, saying that clipping is not behaviorally natural for the dog and can cause them to lose their coat too fast since they’re not going to be in contact with burrs and other things that will naturally keep their hair healthy.
+It’s a question you may have wondered yourself, perhaps during a grooming session while you run out of ideas on getting through the knots and mats.
+Many breeders advise against it, saying that clipping is not behaviorally natural for the dog and can cause them to lose their coat too fast since they won’t be in contact with burrs and other things that will naturally keep their hair healthy.

 How often should a Golden Retriever be groomed?

 Another factor to consider is the length of your dog’s hair—if your pet has long hair that tends to get tangled easily, increasing this time frame can help prevent painful knots from forming.
-If you prefer to do the grooming yourself, check with your local veterinarian for information on specific products and techniques that are best for your pet.
+If you prefer to do the grooming yourself, check with your local veterinarian for information on the best products and techniques for your pet.

 How often should a Golden Retriever be bathed?